CoreMedia/feedback-hub-adapter-tutorial/example_provider.md

 ## 10. Jobs Framework

-In some situations it is desired to support user interaction, e.g. via buttons on custom Feedback panels, which should trigger actions on the server.
+In some situations, it may be useful to support user interaction, for example by means of buttons on customized Feedback panels, which can trigger actions on the server.
-The recommended way to do this, is using the Studio's jobs framework.
+The recommended way to do this, is using the Studio's Jobs Framework.

 An example for this is described in section **[Jobs Framework](jobs_framework.md)**.